littlehacker26/Discriminator-Cooperative-Unlikelihood-Prompt-Tuning/README.md

 - `--data_path`:  the prompts data for text generation
 - `--model_name_or_path`： the path for the pretrained langauge model, we use GPT2-Large here
-- `--file_name`: the output direction to save the generation result, it is with '.csv' format
+- `--file_name`: the output directory to save the generation result, it is with '.csv' format
 - `--embedding_checkpoint`: the path of saved control-prompt
 - `--template`: configure the prompt length, which is consistent to the actual prompt length of embedding_checkpoint
 - `--prompt_type`: specify the prompt type, it contain ["neutral" "positive" "negative"] in sentiment generation, only 'negative' is  optional in detoxic